-Many us use Gmail for our day to day communication needs.
-Google offered a bouquet of other services like Gdrive and this helped the email service get a lot of new users.
+Many of us use Gmail for our day-to-day communication needs.
+Google offered a bouquet of other services like Gdrive, which helped the email service get a lot of new users.
 In today’s day and age, we take services like Gmail for granted.
-Despite the convenience what we don’t realize is that like all the other things on the internet email is susceptible to attacks and hackers.
-In this article, we explain how you can safeguard your Gmail from hackers and other malicious elements.
+Despite the convenience, we don’t realize that, like all the other things on the internet, email is susceptible to attacks and hackers.
+This article explains how you can safeguard your Gmail from hackers and other malicious elements.

 How to secure Gmail account from hackers